uliw/esbmtk/README.md

     -   March 28<sup>th</sup> added a `flux_summmary()` and
         `connection_summary()` methods to the model class.

--   March 27<sup>th</sup>, 0.4.0.5 added the hypsometry class which provides a spline representation of the hypsometry between -6000 mbsl and 1000 asl.This class provides the `area()` method which calculates the seafloor surface area between two depth dates.
+-   March 27<sup>th</sup>, 0.4.0.5 added the hypsometry class, which provides a spline representation of the hypsometry between -6000 mbsl and 1000 asl.This class provides the `area()` method which calculates the seafloor surface area between two depth dates.
 See the online api